comptoolsres/comptoolsres.github.io/TLCL_reading_notes_4.md

 * p.
 365: **Script File Format**: As noted, we will use the nano text editor.
 To create the hello_world script, type: `nano hello_world.sh`.
 The `.sh` ending is not needed, but again, I think it helps you know that the file is a shell script.

-{% include note.html content="Remember that we called the script hello_world.sh, so be sure to add the .sh" %}
+{% include note.html content="Remember that we called the script hello_world.sh, so be sure to add the .sh when following along in TLCL." %}

 * p.
 366: **Executable Permissions**: Before you change the execution permissions, try running your script:
   ```bash